msssm/project_template/code/java/README.md

-#Java folder for SIFNA package
+#Java folder for SFINA package